CPE355-Ziggiotti/mp21ProjZiggiotti/README.md

 techniques that are used in cache memory are direct, associative, set-associative mapping.

 References
-- Stallings, W. (2016).
-Cache Memory - Mapping Function.
-In Computer Organization and Architecture Designing for Performance and (10th ed., pp. 133-144).
-Hoboken, NJ:
+- W. Stallings.
+"Cache Memory" in *Computer Organization and Architecture Designing for Performance*, 10th ed., Hoboken, NJ: Pearson Education, 2016, pp. 133-144.
-Pearson Education.
 - Cache memory in Computer Organization.
 (2020, June 08).
 Retrieved March 08, 2021,
 from
 https://www.geeksforgeeks.org/cache-memory-in-computer-organization/#:~:text=Usually%2C%20the%20cache%20memory%20can,specified%20by%20a%20mapping%20function